-This paper is organised as follows.
-The model data used is described in Section 2, followed by details of the method chosen for determining the timescale.
-Results obtained from the model data are compared against available observations in Section 3.
-The main results from the model climatology are presented and discussed in Section 4, which focuses on the relative frequency of the regimes, the spatial and temporal scales of the timescale and its relationship with the large-scale flow.
-A summary and conclusions are provided in Section 5.
+This article is organised as follows.
+The model data used are described in section 2, followed by details of the method chosen for determining the timescale.
+Results obtained from the model data are compared against available observations in section 3.
+The main results from the model climatology are presented and discussed in section 4, which focuses on the relative frequency of the regimes, the spatial and temporal scales of the timescale and its relationship with the large-scale flow.
+A summary and conclusions are provided in section 5.

-2. Data and Methods
+2. Data and methods